-Glyodin, Thylate (Thiram) and Cyprex ($\frac{1}{4}$ pound) will not safen lead arsenate.
-When using these fungicides with lead arsenate, reduce the amount suggested per 100 gallons by one-third to one-half and add either Ferbam, Captan, Ziram or Niacide M. in quantities required to safen the lead arsenate being used.
-For example, if using Glyodin at $1\frac{1}{2}$ pints per 100 gallons with 2 pounds of lead arsenate, you could reduce the amount of Glyodin to one pint and use with it one-half pound of Ferbam as the arsenical safening agent.
+Glyodin, thiram (Thylate) and Dodine (Cyprex $\frac{1}{4}$ pound) will not safen lead arsenate.
+When using these fungicides with lead arsenate, reduce the amount suggested per 100 gallons by one-third to one-half and add either ferbam, captan, ziram or Niacide M in quantities required to safen the lead arsenate being used.
+For example, if using glyodin at $\frac{1}{2}$ pints per 100 gallons with 2 pounds of lead arsenate, you would reduce the amount of glyodin to one pint and use with it one-half pound of ferbam as the arsenical safening agent.